College of Liberal Arts & Social Sciences > Academics > Critical Ethnic Studies > Graduate Program > Critical Ethnic Studies (MA)

-Using an interdisciplinary perspective to critique global and local power, the program emphasizes social justice and transformation while focusing on U.S. ethno-racial populations through an intersectional, transnational and urban framework.
+The master’s in Critical Ethnic Studies will prepare you for advanced analysis of race and ethnicity in an urban and global context.
+Using an interdisciplinary and antiracist perspective to critique global and local power, the program emphasizes social justice and transformation while focusing on U.S. ethno-racial populations through intersectional, decolonial, transnational, international and urban frameworks.

 The Critical Ethnic Studies program draws on DePaul’s expertise across disciplines, including:

 Core courses are offered in the evening at the Lincoln Park Campus, and electives are offered online and on the Lincoln Park and Loop campuses in the evening or during the day.
 The master’s in Critical Ethnic Studies can be completed in two years.

 DePaul’s location in the heart of Chicago allows you to take advantage of the city’s rich resources for research and collaboration with non-profit organizations, presenting countless opportunities to develop community-engaged scholarship.

 The master’s in Critical Ethnic Studies has a rolling admission deadline.

 Submit an online application, official transcripts, a personal statement and writing sample.

 You’ll take five core courses, two theory and research methods courses, and four courses in your concentration.
 You’ll also complete an internship, thesis or final project.